bablukpik/mongodb_guide/README.md

 // Prevents duplicate usernames

 // Text Index
-db.products.createIndex({ name: 'text', description: 'text' });
+// MongoDB comes with a full-text search engine that can be used to search for documents in a collection. db.products.createIndex({ name: 'text', description: 'text' });
 // Enables text search: db.products.find({ $text: { $search: "wireless" } })